World Dream Bank

 - CHASM, CHASMA = a rift-valley where crust wells up and spreads.
 Usually a winding groove flanked by twin ridges.
 Lyr's rifts are more numerous and broken up than Earth's, more like Venus's, suggesting complex, fragmented convection patterns due to the fast spin and hotter mantle.
 See also: TRENCH.

 - CLUSTER = see GROUP

-- CONTINENT = A single landmass larger than 3 million square kilometers (1.2 million sq mi; Australia is 2.9).
-Even by this modest standard, only three lands on Lyr qualify: Lannach, Corona, and Troisleons.
+- CONTINENT = A single landmass larger than 3 million square kilometers (1.2 million sq mi; less than half an Australia).
+Even by this modest standard, only four lands on Lyr qualify: Lannach, Corona, Troisleons and Gaiila.
 Most landmasses are broken into discontinuous... discontinents?
 Too awkward.
 Let's call them TERRAS.

 - DRYBELT: Earth has a rainy zone at the equator, drier zones 25 or 30 degrees north and south where most deserts occur, temperate rainy zones 45-60 north and south, and polar deserts.
 Lyr, due to its size and faster spin, has five HADLEY CELLS (see below), not three like Earth: besides the equatorial rainbelt there's a warm desert belt around 18 degrees north or south, a temperate rainbelt centered on 36 north or south, a cool dry belt around 54 north or south, and a cold rainy/snowy zone centered on 72, plus a small polar dry zone.